 Faculty Office Hours

 All full-time College faculty members maintain office hours to conduct in-person meetings with students.
-Some faculty members also maintain online office hours for communication with students by email.
+Some faculty members also maintain online office hours for communication with students by email or other methods designated by the instructor.

 Students should check with each instructor, or the receptionist in the instructor’s division office area, to schedule appointments.
 In most instances, students should use the Starfish online system to schedule appointments.